Anomala linwenhsini

 Anomala linwenhsini is a species of beetle in the family Scarabaeidae.
 It was described by Ming-Zhi Zhao and Carsten Zorn in 2022.
+It is endemic to Taiwan.

 Etymology

-The species is named after Wen-Hsin Lin, who collected the type specimen.
+The species is named after Wen-Hsin Lin, who collected some of the type specimens.

+Description

+Males measure 14.4-15.9 mm in length and 7.7-8.5 mm in width.
+A female measures 14.7 mm in length and 8.2 mm in width.
+The body is elongated ovoid in shape.
+Coloration is reddish brown.

 Distribution

-This species can be found in Taiwan.
+This species is only known from Pingtung and Nantou, Taiwan.